dokieli: decentralised authoring, annotations and social notifications

 inbox link and writes a notification there (see figure 17 for this process and listing 1 for notification contents).
 When the document is loaded, links are followed to all inboxes in order to retrieve interactions there have been notifications about, so that these can be displayed along with the document (figure 18 and figure 19).

 Although providing enriched (meta)data is voluntary, provenance level data like the date on which the request was submitted, who by, and its license, can be purposed towards the verification process as well as for displaying.
-An example Solid inbox Notification is shown in Listing , in which object is the URL of an annotation, and context is the type of relation to the target (the conclusions section of an article).
+An example inbox notification is shown in Listing , in which object is the URL of an annotation, and the target (the conclusions section of an article).

 dokieli itself does not offer a mechanism for authors to manage their notifications or choose which interactions appear, as other applications which are specialised for these tasks are under development as part of the Solid application ecosystem.